vaadin-osgi/vaadin-addons/com.vaadin.osgi/readme.md

 On startup of the server, the enRoute simple configurer finds the configuration and will do all required calls to the ConfigAdmin for you.

+Create a file /configuration/configuration.json in any bundle.
+And put in following content.
+Note, that the `service.pid` is unique.
+Every configuration requires their unique pid.
+The `service.factoryPid` is a constant.

+	[
+		{
+			"description":			"Config for Addressbook Sample",
+			"service.pid":			"com.vaadin.osgi.sample.addressbook",
+			"service.factoryPid":		"com.vaadin.osgi.provider",
+			"configName":			"sample.addressbook",
+			"alias":			"/addr",
+			"contextPath":			"/myApp"
+		}
+	]

 #### API of ConfigAdmin
 If you want to have control about the Vaadin instances in your code, just use the API of the ConfigAdmin.